SovereignCloudStack/standards/Design-Docs/Image-Properties-Spec.md

 from an image with `monthly` update frequency might be 2021-04-14, 2021-05-14, 2021-06-15, 2021-07-14, 2021-07-27 (hotfix), 2021-08-13 ...

+Promises to update the registered public images tpyically depend on upstream image providers (Linux distributors, OS vendors) keeping their promises to build and provide updated images.
+Failures from upstream are not a reason to claim the cloud provider to be in violation of his promises.
+However, if the provider observes massive upstream failures (which can e.g. cause increased security risks), we advise the provider to inform the users.

 We recommend updating images at least monthly.

 The `hotfix_hours` field indicates how providers deal with critical security issues